Peter Claver: Legacy

 The Congress of the Republic of Colombia declared September 9 as the Human Rights national Day in his honor.

 Controversy

 His canonization has caused angst among some due to his own slaveholding and treatment of slaves (including corporal punishment), and it is alleged that these matters may have initially stalled his canonization.
-Dr. Katie Grimes of Villanova has gone so far as to call Claver a "White Supremacist" and has accused the Catholic Church of "White supremacism" for championing him.
+Dr. Katie Grimes has gone so far as to call Claver a "antiblackness Supremacist" and has accused the Catholic Church of "antiblackness supremacism" for championing him.

 That said, the sources cited by Grimes' in her criticism stated that Claver allowed uncommon freedom for the slaves he purchased (using them in his ministry rather than for hard labor), and resorted to physical punishment solely to prevent what he saw as immoral behavior.